colbsa/MusserSR.org/index.md

 layout: index

 slides:
-- image: /img/slider/slide-fallfest.png
+- image: /img/slider/slide-fallfest2.png
-  alt: "Tree with moss surrounded by fall foliage; with 'Fall Fest - Saturdays, October 10-31'"
+  alt: "Cub Scouts enjoying pumpkin carving and fall activities; with 'Fall Fest - Saturdays, October 10-31'"
   link: /weekend/fall-fest
 - image: /img/slider/slide-musser-covid19.png
   alt: "Picture of a campfire in the dark with the writing 'Musser SR and COVID-19'"